 Wix has the strongest built-in GEO capability of any fully managed platform.
 Most of what matters is available directly in the Wix dashboard without any code.

-- •Organization and LocalBusiness schema: Wix auto-generates Organization or LocalBusiness schema at the site level based on your business information.
-Make sure your business details are complete under Settings > Business Info -- this feeds the schema automatically.
+• Organization and LocalBusiness schema: Wix auto-generates Organization or LocalBusiness schema at the site level based on your business information.
+Make sure your business details are complete under Settings > Business Info — this feeds the schema automatically.
+Verify the output using Google's Rich Results Test.

-- •FAQPage and custom schema: Wix's Structured Data Markup tool (Marketing & SEO > SEO Tools > Structured Data) lets you add custom schema types including FAQPage.
-You can build FAQ question and answer pairs through a form interface with no code required.
+• Custom schema: Wix's Structured Data Markup tool (Marketing & SEO > SEO Tools > Structured Data) lets you add and customize schema blocks including HowTo for step-by-step content.
+It provides a form interface with no code required.

-- •Content visibility: Wix's platform handles its own rendering.
-Pages built with Wix's native blocks and widgets are generally readable by crawlers without the JavaScript visibility issues that affect custom-coded sites.
+• Content visibility: Pages built with Wix's native blocks and widgets are generally readable by crawlers without the JavaScript visibility issues that affect custom-coded React sites.
+If you have embedded any third-party JavaScript widgets for accordions or tab content, verify that the text inside is present in the page HTML and not injected after load.

 Squarespace: some good news, some real limits